cosmos/ibc/ibc/3_IBC_TERMINOLOGY.md

 ### Transactional liveness

-*Transactional liveness* is the confirmation of incoming transactions (which transactions should be clear by context) by the consensus algorithm of a particular machine.
+*Transactional liveness* is the continued confirmation of incoming transactions (which transactions should be clear by context) by the consensus algorithm of a particular machine.
 Transactional liveness requires consensus liveness, but consensus liveness does not necessarily provide transactional liveness.

 ### Bounded consensus liveness